FESOM/tripyview/README.md

 # look like cartopy causes trouble when installed via pip so better preinstall via
 # conda also netcdf4>=1.6.1 causes occasionally netcdf4-->hdf5 error messages, therefor
 # stick for the moment to netcdf4=1.6.0
+conda install -c conda-forge cartopy netcdf4=1.6.0 libstdcxx-ng (libstdcxx-ng is needed so that pyvista is able to plot interactively, python=3.8) cd tripyview pip install -e .

 # If you want to use the interactive features in tools/do_topo@elem_or_node.ipynb
 # due to python issues you will need jupyter_server=1.23.6, jupyter_client=7.3.2,
 # tornad=6.1 --> its the only combination where this features works in moment!!!
-conda install -c conda-forge cartopy netcdf4=1.6.0 libstdcxx-ng (libstdcxx-ng is needed so that pyvista is able to plot interactively, python=3.8) cd tripyview pip install -e .

 (pip install jupyter_server==1.23.6 jupyter_client==7.3.2 tornado==6.1)

+# the classic notebook support seems to end with jupyter_server==2.0.0 if you further
+# want to use the classical notebook
+(pip install "jupyter_server<2.0.0")
 ```

 ## Different diagnostics